vishalbelsare/PECas/doc/tutorial.rst

 In a further step, the covariance-matrix for the estimated parameters can be computed to support results interpretation.

+Following, the general concept and the several classes and functions are described in more detail.
+Introductory examples for PECas can be found :ref:`in the next section <examples>`.

 Defining a PECas system object
 ------------------------------